WenchaoHanSRI/Cell-Segmentation/README.md

 The setup is not limit to using conda environment as long as the packages and dependencies are properly installed in the environment.

 The code was also tested on Windows 10 based machine.
-Detection and validation worked properly.
-For training, users may need to change the multiprocessing=False.
+Single core was used for training on windows machine.

 Details can refer: